Summary of our publication: Miracle cure or sticking plaster? The results of negotiations on the prices of medicines

 By signing a growing number of price agreements with pharmaceutical companies, the Dutch Minister for Medical Care is helping to control spending on expensive new medicines.
 The flow of increasingly expensive medicines continues: hundreds of new medicines are expected to come on stream in the coming years.
 Bigger discounts need to be agreed in order to reduce the risk of spending on medicines crowding out spending on other types of specialist medical care.

-Download "Summary of Miracle cure or sticking plaster?
+Download "Summary of our publication: Miracle cure or sticking plaster?
 The results of negotiations on the prices of medicines"

 Price negotiations for medicines